You are here: Home / Debian GNU/Linux / Servers / HTTP / Create a SSL / TLS certificate on Debian

 command chmod 440 '/etc/ssl/private/'*

-Creation of a SSL / TLS certificate for the local network
+Creation of a self-signed SSL / TLS certificate (for local networking)

 Parameters

-Provide the fully qualified host name (aka. domain + sub-domain) for witch the generated certificate is :
+Provide the fully qualified host name (sub-domain.domain) of the generated certificate:

 SSL_KEY_NAME="$(command hostname --fqdn)"